centre-for-humanities-computing/text_to_x/README.md

 # Text to X

+__Note__: We don't recommend using this package and have this archived it.
+A lot of these things can be solved using other packages such as asent, spacy etc.

 You shouldn't text to your X but you should extract from text.
 Text To X, a quick an easy to use NLP pipeline for converting text to topics, tokens, sentiment and more.

 ---